joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 ***
+## Question 11

-## 11. What is true about Integers in computers?
+What is true about Integers in computers?

 ```swift
 a.
 Integers must have a positive or negative sign always.